FourierIndustries-LLP/Knowledge-Base/docs/SSTuino_Classic/index.md

 ---
 layout: default
-title: SSTuino Classic
+title: SSTuino Innovator's Kit
 nav_order: 2
 has_children: true
 has_toc: false
 ---

+# SSTuino Innovator's Kit

+The SSTuino Innovator's Kit was developed by SST Alumni and used from 2018 to 2021.
+It features the SSTuino Classic.

-# SSTuino Classic
+## SSTuino Classic

 ![Populated PCB](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/SSTuino.png)